 On transition day, the Authority is abolished and the members of the Authority go out of office.

-[Section 39 inserted by No. 3 of 2015 s.
+[Section 39 inserted: No. 3 of 2015 s.
 13.]

 40. Immunity continues

 Despite the abolition of the Authority by section 39, if the Authority had the benefit of any immunity in respect of an act, matter or thing done or omitted before transition day, that immunity continues on and after transition day in that respect for the benefit of a relevant successor so far as the act, matter or thing is within the relevant successor’s functions.